iamxpy/SimpleDB/README.md

 1. https://sites.google.com/site/cs186fall2013/homeworks

-Home page of the course, extremely helpful.
+This is the home page of the course, which is extremely helpful.

 2. http://coding-geek.com/how-databases-work/